ORAL AND WRITTEN LEASES

 The landlord must serve the tenant with a written notice allowing three days (excluding weekends and legal holidays) for you to pay the rent or vacate the premises.
 If you do not pay within the three days, the landlord may begin the eviction process.
-The landlord must file suit in the office of the Clerk of County Court, Landlord/Tenant Division, in the county to which the dwelling is situated.
-The Tenant then has five days (excluding weekends and legal holidays) to respond, in writing to the court.
+The landlord must file suit in the office of the Clerk of County Court, Landlord/Tenant office, in the county to which the dwelling is situated.
+The tenant then has five days (excluding weekends and legal holidays) to respond in writing to the court.
 If there is no response from the tenant a judgment is entered against the tenant.
-The Clerk of County Court will issue a "Writ of Possession" to be served by the Sheriff notifying the tenant that the tenant will be evicted in 24 hours.
+The Clerk will issue a "Writ of Possession" to be served by the Sheriff notifying the tenant that the tenant will be evicted in 24 hours.

 Florida law does not allow a landlord to force a tenant out by:

 - Shutting off the utilities;